torabian/fireback/README.md

 You can use a fireback backend with any other frameworks (Xamarin, Angular, Vue.js ...) if you want.
 In the end it's a normal http server (POST, GET, etc) which supports open api 3 docs and also post man, but the code we generate is mainly for react.js, you can either code front manually or open a pull request for codegen support.

+Fireback can be used as a plugin or a template, it's your choice.
+Also please note that fireback is a production project, means you might need few hours of learning it, unlike a simple hello world projects in Gin.
+(Fireback uses gin)

+The fastest demo I have shown is around 7 minutes to build a new feature and deploy it.

 ## Getting started

 ### Bare minimum